JAMstack for All: An Introduction

 Who will do all these plumbings/patching/maintenances?

-The answer is very simple.
-However, the work of upgrading, security patching, and maintaining are not so trivial.
+The answer is straightforward.
+However, the work of upgrading, security patching, and maintaining is not so trivial.
 For example,

 If you have your website built, managed, and hosted with blog creation tools like